 At the World Photography Organisation we’re driven to push photography forward and one way we deliver this is through the Sony World Photography Awards.
-Now in it’s fourteenth year, the Awards is devoted to promoting both established and emerging photographers and giving them the exposure, visibility and opportunities to help advance them into the next stage of their career.
+The Awards is devoted to promoting both established and emerging photographers and giving them the exposure, visibility and opportunities to help advance them into the next stage of their career.

 Every year thousands of photographers submit their best imagery to the Awards and with our vast global community viewing the work, successful photographers have benefitted from publishing deals, gallery representation and worldwide exhibitions.
 We pride ourselves on building lasting relationships with individual photographers and industry-leading partners.
 The World Photography Organisation's aim is to facilitate the meeting of creative minds so credible, innovative and exciting work is made.